NataschaForster/Projekt_Geschlecht/read_me.txt

             2: looked only at gender non-specific clothes
             3: looked at both feminine and masculine clothes

+            Added two new columns.
+The same is happening, but this time for the content in 'SEACH_QUERY'.

+Step 3.2.2: Combining all four new columns in one.
+            0: looked only at masculine or gender non-specific clothes
+            1: looked only at feminine or gender non-specific clothes
+            2: looked only at gender non-specific clothes
+            3: looked at both feminine and masculine clothes

 Step 3.3:   Creating a new dataframe with only numeric and important columns.
 (This step can be done much earlier to save time and disk space.
             I simply didn't know the dataset well enough.)

 Step 4:     Normalizing the data and deleting outliers.
             Data preprocessing done.

+Step 5:     Creating a dataframe with equal men and women rows.

+Step 6:     Algorithm and predition.